-If you are thinking about adding extra space to your existing home with an extension, take a look at the incredible projects below, organised by build cost, for an idea of the kind of thing you can achieve on your budget.
+If you are looking to create extra space, and even add value to your home with an extension, take a look at the incredible projects below.
+We've selected some amazing extension in a variety of price brackets to get your project off the ground with ideas of the type of home you can achieve on your budget.

 Anglian Home Improvements was commissioned by the owners of this home in Bedford to add an orangery to create an indoor/outdoor space on a budget.